Mental Health Facilities Monroe County, WI

 Monroe County Department Of Human Services

-Monroe County Department Of Human Services is a mental health treatment clinic in Monroe County, Wisconsin, located at 112 South Court Street, Room 3000, 54656 zip code.
+Monroe County Department Of Human Services is a mental health facility in Monroe County, WI, located at 112 South Court Street, Room 3000 in the 54656 zip code.
 Monroe County Department Of Human Services provides outpatient treatment.
-Monroe County Department Of Human Services provides psychotropic medication, cognitive behavioral therapy and trauma therapy to young adults, seniors 65 or older and children / adolescents.
-Additional services provided by Monroe County Department Of Human Services consist of intensive case management, court-ordered outpatient treatment and psychosocial rehabilitation services.
+Monroe County Department Of Human Services provides individual psychotherapy, group therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
+Additional services offered by Monroe County Department Of Human Services consist of court-ordered outpatient treatment, supported employment and intensive case management.

 Learn More